You are here

 Once winter turns to spring, cherry blossoms bloom at spots all over the District.
 You and your comrades will be awash in pink at gorgeous sites such as the Tidal Basin, the Martin Luther King, Jr. Memorial and even off-the-beaten path locales like Stanton Park.
 You can entertain your cherry blossom enthusiasm even further by attending these National Cherry Blossom Festival events.

-Both the Washington Wizards and the Washington Capitals are well on their way to playoff appearances, so Capital One Arena will be at a fever pitch throughout the spring season.
-On April 5, the Washington Nationals open their home slate at Nationals Park against the New York Mets, looking to defend their 2016 and 2017 National League East titles.
+Both the Washington Wizards and 2018 Stanley Cup champion Washington Capitals play into the spring, so Capital One Arena will be at a fever pitch throughout the season.
+Even the boys of summer start in the spring, as the Washington Nationals open their season at Nationals Park.
 Each team features its share of stars, so get ready to rock the red and feel the noise.

-From the decor to the plates, the restaurants of José Andrés (who you can see in our Chefs Dish DC video series) are eye-popping with color, matching the personality of their fun-loving owner.
+From the decor to the plates, the restaurants of José Andrés are eye-popping with color, matching the personality of their fun-loving owner.
 In Penn Quarter, the mainstay that is Jaleo features small plate sexiness in a stylish Spanish setting with big glass windows to see and be seen.
 Next door, China Chilcano's polychromatic designs match its true-to-Peru multicultural flavors, which incorporate Japanese and Chinese cuisine like sushi and dim sum.
 But wait, there's more!
 Nearby Zaytinya remains an in-demand reservation serving up Mediterranean small plates, while Mexican restaurant Oyamel features tableside guacamole and a whimsical (read: very colorful) dining room.
-All of these José Andrés restaurants achieved Bib Gourmand status in DC’s Michelin Guide.
+All of these José Andrés restaurants have achieved Bib Gourmand status in DC’s Michelin Guide.

 Throughout its effervescent and delicious neighborhoods, DC offers restaurants with concepts and flavors from all over the world.
 There’s the Indian fare and Hindu-inspired environs of Rasika West End, the Mezcal-tinged menu and Oaxacan-focused decor of Espita Mezcaleria and so many more restaurants to try right now.
 The list goes on and on, so start your colorful and delicious dining adventures in the District.